How to Stop Picking Your Nails and Cuticles

 The first step to stopping the cycle of nail picking is awareness that there’s a proven, professional source for recovery.

-At Atelier Anaiis, nail picking recovery is built on three principles, designed to actively change and rehabilitate the nail environment.
+At Atelier Anaiis, nail picking recovery is built on three principles, designed to actively rehabilitate and restore the nail environment.

 1. Restore the nail walls